ardaguclu/pexcutor/README.md

 `go test -race -cover ./...`

-* Unit tests and integrations tests are implemented into the process_test package and currently code coverage is approximately %83.
+* Unit tests and integrations tests are implemented into the process_test package and currently code coverage is greater than 70%.

+## NOTES

+backoff strategy algorithm is implemented manually such that;

+Default initial delay is 10 milliseconds and can be changed.
+In order to add randomization into the backoff strategy jitter function has been used.

+formula is;

+`val := initial retry delay in ms * current retry count val/2  + random 0..val`